2KU77B0N3S/NatMappingManager/README.md

 # NatMappingManager

-NatMappingManager is a PowerShell-based GUI tool for managing NAT (Network Address Translation) static mappings.
-The tool provides a user-friendly interface to view, add, edit, and delete NAT mappings on Windows systems.
+NatMappingManager is a PowerShell-based GUI tool for managing both NAT (Network Address Translation) static mappings and NAT networks on Windows systems.
+The tool provides an easy-to-use interface that allows you to view, add, edit, and delete NAT mappings as well as manage NAT networks with just a few clicks.

 ![Screenshot](Bild_2025-02-02_231236119.png)
 ---